-How do you think 18 00RESPECT could get this information out to women and girls with disability?
-Da ita collection 1 violence the help and at 1800RESPECT provides women and girls with disability experiencing d support they need, operators and counselors will need to ask certain k the questions that you think are appropriate to ask: Do you have a disability?
-Answer "Yes/No" What is your disability?
-Type/s of disability to be specified M/I 1 10 What support/s do you need?
-Where are you currently living / receiving services? (for example house/apartment; group home; institutional setting; mental health facility; age - Where are you currently living / receiving services? (for example
+- 13.1 In order to ensure that 1800RESPECT provides women and girls with disability experiencing violence the help and support they need, operators and counselors will need to ask certain questions.
+Please tick the questions that you think are appropriate to ask: - Do you have a disability?
+Answer "Yes/No" - U What is your disability?
+Type/s of disability to be specified - □ What support/s do you need? - □ Where are you currently living / receiving services? (for example: house/apartment; group home; institutional setting; mental health facility; aged care facility; etc) - □ What is your relationship to the perpetrator/s